Take Adnams Brewery Tour and Become a Suffolk Beer Explorer

 - The brewery building has lots of steps and floors that can be slippy, so make sure you wear flat, non-slip footwear

 - To see how Adnams distill vodka, gin and whisky, do the Adnams distillery tour

-- Pop into Adnams excellent shop and café in Southwold, it’s full of fantastic products for foodies
+- Pop into Adnams Southwold shop, it’s full of fantastic products for foodies

 - Visit the Aldeburgh Food Festival in September, held at Snape Maltings, and have a beer at Adnams Boat Bar